Enable automatic Fix PRs

 * If either the vulnerability is new and has a fix available or the fix is new and is not ignored, a Fix PR can be created.

 * Fixing a vulnerability by upgrading a package may sometimes introduce a new vulnerability.
-Snyk will only automatically create such a pull request if the fixed vulnerabilities are a higher severity than any new ones introduced.
+Snyk will only automatically create a pull request if the fixed vulnerabilities are of a higher severity than any new ones introduced.

 For known vulnerabilities, visit [Configure Automatic Backlog PRs.](/scan-with-snyk/pull-requests/snyk-pull-or-merge-requests/enable-automatic-backlog-prs-for-previously-known-vulnerabilities.md)

-To determine when your last 24-hour window began, check the Project issue card for **Snapshot taken by recurring test** and check your email for **\[snyk] Vulnerability alert** for specific scan results:
+To determine when your last 24-hour window began, check the Project issue card for **Snapshot taken by recurring test,** and check your email for **\[Snyk] Vulnerability alert** for specific scan results.

 Pull requests for new vulnerabilities are enabled by default for new integrations.